Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to your family.

 Having some sort of routine while housetraining your puppy is extremely important.

 Sticking to a schedule teaches your puppy that there are times to eat, times to play, and times to potty.

 Generally speaking, your puppy can generally control his bladder one hour for every month of age.
 So if your puppy is two months old, he can hold it for about two hours.
 Don’t go longer than this between bathroom breaks, or he’s likely to have an accident.

 With this in mind, taking your puppy out as frequently as possible is important.
 Start off taking your puppy outside at least once every two hours.
 In addition, there are certain times of day when your dog should absolutely be taken outside to potty right away.

 These times include immediately after waking up, during and after playing, and after eating or drinking.

 You may also want to consider teaching your pup to hit a doggie doorbell when you go outside, which will eventually teach your dog to signal when they need to use the bathroom.

 It may be a lot to start with when you’re still getting the potty training basics down, but eventually, it can be quite handy!

 Depending on their age, puppies usually need to be fed three or four times a day.
-Feeding your puppy at the same times each day will make it more likely that they will potty at consistent times as well, and that makes house-training easier for both of you.
+Feeding your puppy at the same times each day will make it more likely that he will potty at consistent times as well, and that makes house-training easier for both of you.